The GE4 was the world’s first large commercial jet engine with an afterburner. Designed to be the U.S.’s answer to supersonic commercial air travel.

 The J47 incorporated compressor and turbine sections for higher-pressure ratios, as well as lightweight components needed to produce 5,000 pounds of thrust. in 1948, J47 engines were installed in a North American F-86 Sabre, which set a world speed record of 670.9 miles per hour.

 La Compagnie’s new Airbus A321neo jet isn’t a large plane as passenger jets go — it fits 76 reclining seats in its...

 At this week’s Paris Air Show, CFM International tallied a string of stunning sales contracts for its best-selling LEAP...

 People think the Honda Business Jet started out as a design on a napkin.
 In fact, it was scribbled on the back of a calendar....

 GE Aviation is celebrating its 100th year in business.
-All year, we’ll be taking a look back at some of the engines and technology featured in our advertisements and the stories behind them.
+All year, we’re taking a look back at some of the engines and technology featured in our advertisements and the stories behind them.
 To read more stories about GE’s 100 years in Aviation, visit our celebration page.

 GE’s (and America’s) first jet engine began formal testing 77 years ago in Lynn, Mass.